Best practices for performance efficiency

 To achieve this, data skipping information is automatically collected when you write data to a Delta table (by default Delta Lake on Databricks collects statistics on the first 32 columns defined in your table schema).
 Delta Lake on Databricks uses this information (minimum and maximum values) at query time to provide faster queries.
 See Data skipping for Delta Lake.

-Or use the newer Liquid Clustering, which simplifies data layout decisions and optimizes query performance.
+• Liquid clustering simplifies data layout decisions and optimizes query performance.
 It will replace partitioning and z-ordering over time.
 Databricks recommends liquid clustering for all new delta tables.
-Liquid Clustering provides the flexibility to redefine clustering keys without rewriting existing data, allowing data layout to evolve with analytical needs over time.
+Liquid clustering provides the flexibility to redefine clustering keys without rewriting existing data, allowing data layouts to evolve with analytical needs over time.
 Databricks recommends liquid clustering for all new delta tables.

 Tables with the following characteristics benefit from liquid clustering: